 Why is Mosul in crisis?

-In 2014, the militant group ISIS overran great swathes of Iraq and gained control of key cities, including Mosul, the country’s second largest with a population of two million.
-Hundreds of people were killed and 500,000 fled their homes in the city.
+In 2014, the militant group ISIS overran great swathes of Iraq and gained control of key cities including Mosul, the country’s second largest with a population of two million.
+Hundreds were killed and 500,000 fled their homes in the city.
 For over two years, Mosul’s residents lived under harsh ISIS rule.